ashpr/koa-sequelize-template/README.md

 A sample project is included for simple authentication and registration.

+## TODO

+Tests!

+Build the latest wwwsrc in the Dockerfile with gulp and exclude wwwbuild from git to avoid merge conflicts.

 ## Usage

 Custom js and scss files should go in the wwwsrc folder.
 Following the format `wwwsrc/<js|scss>/<name>/`.